EygonZhang/Moment-Balance-Equibirum/README.md

 ---

-### MBE-3: Optimization & inverse design
+### MBE-3: Isocline-Attention validation.ipynb

-Planned notebook for running **inverse blade design** and optimization based on moment equilibrium constraints using BEM-NS and ML-assisted gradients.
+This module fuses moment-balance isoclines with an attention weighting mechanism.
+The optimization is based on moment equilibrium constraints using BEM-NS and ML-assisted gradients.

 ---
 ### MBE-4: Traditional ML model trials.ipynb